Frequently Asked Questions

 12. How do I register?

-Online registration will be available for all races (marathon, half-marathon, relay and Kids' One-Mile Fun Run) by clicking here.
+Online registration is available for all races (marathon, half marathon, relay, quarter note and Kids' One-Mile Fun Run by clicking here.

 13. Will there be medals for every finisher?

 Yes.
-Our award-winning medals will be presented to all marathon and half-marathon finishers.
+Our award-winning medals will be presented to all marathon, half marathon and quarter note finishers.
 A special relay finisher's medal will be presented to all relay team members, so we encourage relay teams to cross the finish line together to receive the medals.